-- 5. E-mail is not a way to avoid filing pleadings.
+5. E-mail is not a way to avoid filing pleadings.
 Attorneys are not to use e-mail as a substitute for filing appropriate motions in the case.

-Refer to BLR 9003-2 for further detail. - 6.
-Routine Matters.
-Attorneys may use e-mail to communicate with the Courtroom Deputy Clerk about routine non-substantive matters but should not send e-mails to inquire regarding whether a matter is on the calendar, whether an order has been entered, or for such other information that can be ascertained on ECF.
-Attorneys may use e-mail to request a hearing for a matter not subject to the Open Calendar Procedure, or to alert Chambers regarding the filing of an emergency motion or other matter that needs expedited treatment.
-Nonetheless, these rules must be followed in all respects and when in doubt about whether Rule 9003 is implicated, send a copy of your e-mail to the other party's attorney (or to the party if they are not represented).
+6. Routine Matters.
+Attorneys may use e-mail to communicate with the Courtroom Deputy Clerk about routine non-substantive matters, but should not send e-mails to inquire regarding whether a matter is on the calendar, whether an order has been entered, or for such other information that can be ascertained on ECF.
+Attorneys may use e-mail to request a hearing for a matter not subject to the open-calendaring procedure, or to alert Chambers regarding the filing of an emergency motion or other matter which needs expedited treatment.
+Nonetheless, these rules must be followed in all respects and when in doubt about whether Bankruptcy Rule 9003 is implicated, send a copy of your e-mail to the other party's attorney.